magewirephp/portman/README.md

 If you want to store the configuration in a different location you can set the `POORTMAN_CONFIG_FILE` environment variable.

-## Usage
+## :tada: Usage
 Just use Poortman and check its commands:
 ```shell
 vendor/bin/poortman
 ```

 ### Build
-Will merge all code into the dist-directory.
+The `build` command will merge all code into the dist-directory.
 ```shell
 vendor/bin/poortman build
 ```

 ### Watch
-Will watch for changes in any of the source/augmentation/addition directories and run the build process for the changed files.
+The `watch` command will watch for changes in any of the source/augmentation/addition directories and run the build process for the changed files.

-To use watch you will need to install [chokidar-cli](https://www.npmjs.com/package/chokidar-cli)
+To use `watch` you will need to install [chokidar-cli](https://www.npmjs.com/package/chokidar-cli) into the project folder
 ```shell
 npm install chokidar-cli
 ```